invpe/GridShell/Documentation/Tutorials/Use.md

 # 🤾‍♂️ Want to play with the scripting ?
-Absolutely good idea, download the Playground sketch and change your ESP32 to become a scripting environment, dont forget to share you creations !
+Absolutely good idea, download the Playground sketch and change your ESP32 to become a scripting environment, dont forget to share you4 creations !

+Maybe even turn them into tasks if you are ready !

 - [Playground](https://github.com/invpe/GridShell/tree/main/Sources/Playground)